CanDIG/federated-learning/README.md

 1. **Configure docker-compose.** The `docker-compose.yaml` file expects a `.env` file in root folder, so that it can configure the Katsu database with some secrets such as the password.
 For a generic configuration, you can run the following to copy and use the default configuration: `cp .default.env .env`
 2. **Spin up Katsu.** Run `docker-compose up katsu`
 3. **Browse Katsu.** Navigate your browser to `localhost:8000`
+4. **Query Katsu** by GETting from `localhost:8000/api/mcodepackets`.
+There will be zero results (`"count": 0`) prior to ingest, and a number of results equal to the dataset size following ingest.

 ## Ingest